swapniljadhav1921/asamiasami/README.md

 * For running on cpu few code changes are required
     * `.cpu()` => This is not required and should be removed
     * `model.cuda()` => This is not required and should be removed
+* Repo download size will be ~24gb.
+It includes all model files .pt & traning binaries(Not required but given for enthusiastic people to run for more epochs).

 ## indicTranslation
 * Trained at sentence level.
 Process => text -> split in sentences -> translation.